 The Audit Committee has adopted a policy and procedures that set forth the manner in which the Audit Committee will review and approve all services to be provided by KPMG LLP before the firm is retained to provide such services.
 The policy requires Audit Committee pre-approval of the terms and fees of the annual audit services engagement, as well as any changes in terms and fees resulting from changes in audit scope or other items.
 The Audit Committee also pre-approves, on an annual basis, other audit services, and audit-related and tax services set forth in the policy, subject to estimated fee levels pre-approved by the Committee.
 Any other services to be provided by the independent auditors must be separately pre-approved by the Audit Committee.
-Any other services to be provided by the independent auditors must be separately pre-approved by the Audit Committee.
-Any other services to be provided by the independent auditors must be separately pre-approved by the Committee.
+In addition, if the fees for any pre-approved services are expected to exceed by 5% or more the estimated fee levels previously approved by the Audit Committee, the services must be separately pre-approved by the Committee.
 As a general guideline, annual fees paid to the independent auditors for services other than audit, audit-related, and tax services should not exceed one-half the dollar amounts of fees to be paid for these three categories of services collectively.
-The Audit Committee has delegated to the Committee Chairman and other Committee at its next scheduled meeting.
+The Audit Committee has delegated to the Committee Chairman and other Committee members the authority to pre-approve services in amounts up to \$500,000 per engagement.
+Services pre-approved pursuant to delegated authority must be reported to the full Committee at its next scheduled meeting.
 The Company's Chief Financial Officer reports periodically to the Audit Committee on the status of pre-approved services, including projected fees.

-All services provided by and all fees paid to Ernst & Young LLP prior to February 8, 2008 were approved by the Belo Corp.
+All services provided by and all fees paid to Emst & Young LLP prior to February 8, 2008 were approved by the Belo Corp.
 Audit Committee in accordance with Belo Corp.'s pre-approval policy.
 All services provided by and all fees paid to Ernst & Young LLP subsequent to February 8, 2008 have been approved by our Audit Committee in accordance with our pre-approval policy.